Accepting New Clients. Intake appointments in 1-2 weeks. Until I open an in person office, I provide telehealth appointments only.

 Stage 2: Addressing Quiet Desperation (Moving from Quiet Desperation to Full Emotional Experiencing)

 Goal: To help clients move from a state of "quiet desperation" to experiencing the full range of emotions without becoming overwhelmed or losing control.
-This stage often involves addressing post-traumatic stress and other underlying issues.
+This stage often involves addressing emotions relating to trauma, post-traumatic stress and other underlying patterns.

 Stage 3: Learning to Live (Moving from Ordinary Problems in Living to a Life of Ordinary Happiness and Unhappiness)